 3. How exactly do dental implants work?

 A dental implant is basically a replacement for a tooth root.
-The dental implant is made of titanium and usually about the size and shape of a tooth root.
+The dental implant is made of titanium and is usually about the size and shape of a tooth root.
 The dentist places the dental implant into the bone in place of a missing tooth.
 The dental implant is threaded and looks like a screw while the top of the implant is hollow and threaded on the inside.
-The dentist can connect the top of the implant to single tooth crowns and many other options like dentures, partials, multiple crowns, or even bars that hold a full jaw of teeth.
+The dentist can connect the top of the implant to single-tooth crowns and many other options like dentures, partials, multiple crowns, or even bars that hold a full jaw of teeth.

 We use titanium because the body doesn’t reject it and the bone will grow into it to make the implant secured to support chewing.
 Many other body implants are made of titanium, like hips and knees, for the same reasons.

 4. I am only missing one tooth.
 Do I need to see a prosthodontist?

 This is one of the most common situations that people regularly face.
 The basic choices are:

 - Make a 3-tooth bridge by cutting down and connecting the teeth on either side of the space, or;